RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 18.md

 She could see daylight, and someone tall casting a shadow over her yelling obscenities.

-Before she could grasp what they were angry about they stormed off and she was blasted by the full force of the sun.
+Before she could grasp what they were angry about they stormed off and she was blasted by the full force of the sun as their shadow left with them.
 Before they could come back with a stick or something worse to ward her off she took matters into her own hands and clawed at the ground to find purchase and escape again.

 Her eyes were bleary and crusted closed, but even then she could see the bruises on her arms blossoming worse than she'd seen yesterday.
-Trying to push her self up on all fours was excuriaiting, her arms could barely take their own weight, let alone her torso's.
+Trying to push her self up on all fours was excruciating, her arms could barely take their own weight, let alone her torso's.
 After some helpful screaming to get her blood pumping, she got into a kneel and they started trying to pull herself up the wall and get her legs underneath her.

 For all the pain her arms were in, everything from her waist down felt like it was gone.

 She could make her legs move.
+That was evident by looking at them, though she very much didn't want to.

-But felt nothing when they did.
+But she felt nothing when they moved.

 As she stepped forward, bracing herself against a wall for balance, it was an incredibly surreal sensation to not feel anything.
 No weight, no pain, nothing.
-It was like waiting for pins and needles to get better except without the feeling of static noise.
+It was like waiting for pins and needles to get better except without the feeling of the buzzing static noise.

 After a few test steps, Debug found she could still feel pressure around the edges of her feet and a few spots on her leg.
-With a few more hesitant steps she declared herself safe to walk and started to mechanically march herself away.
+With a few more hesitant steps she declared herself safe to walk and started to mechanically march herself away swaying a little as she fought to keep her balance.

 She had picked this spot originally because the dumpsters she was hiding behind had only paper in them and no terrible smells and could hide her from the road.
-But if that wasn't an option she'd need to find somewhere she could sit and recover her energy before maybe going to the hospital.
+But if that wasn't an option anymore she'd need to find somewhere she could sit and recover her energy before maybe going to  hospital.

 As much as she didn't want attention, not being able to feel her legs was unnerving and deeply concerning.
 She was still exhausted though, so she wanted to rest a little longer before trying to work out where she was and how she'd get to a hospital from here.

 She couldn't go anywhere she could be seen from the road or anywhere she could be cornered.
+But with how slow she was moving being cornered was the least of her worries.

 In the current state she was in and and what "they" had shown they were capable of, Debug didn't want to put her current self to a physical test.
+SO more than being not visible from the road, she needed somewhere she could properly hide.

 Maybe if she could find somewhere she could arm herself with a stick she could rest a little more comfortably.